wagslane/blog/content/posts/func-y-json-api.md

 * All "function inputs" are passed into the JSON request body
 * All "function outputs" are returned in the JSON response body

+### We always use POST requests

+We don't have HTTP methods on function calls, so we shouldn't have them here.

 ### All functions are versioned

 The first part of any request's path is a semantic version.
 For example, `/v1.0/...`